Updated April 17, 2023

 Exception Handling Process in Python

-This allows more than one except statement being declared in one except clause and all of these declared exceptions can be raised from this except clause.
+This allows more than one except statement to be declared in one except clause, and all of these declared exceptions can be raised from this except clause.

 All the exceptions triggered from the try block are capable of being processed here.

-If there is no exception then execute this block
+try: Code block1 except: Executes if any type of exception happens else: If there is no exception then execute this block.